-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 The biggest issue with being very concentrated is when new opportunities arise.
 Selling your best winners to buy a new stock is not ideal.
 This is why I think some focus should be put on cash generation within the portfolio, especially for a smaller portfolio.
 That is not the scope of this article though.

 One short note on the "type" of investor you are.
 Don't be so quick to put yourself into any camp and feel like you need to stay dedicated to it your whole life.
 As a stay at home investor, you can theoretically allocate a portion of your portfolio to purely growth stocks, a portion to deep value stocks, another portion to Buffett style stocks (great business at a fair price), another allocated to a dogs of the Dow strategy, and yet another portion strictly using the magic formula method.
-I do personally think that this many allocations is far too many.
+I do personally think that these many allocations are far too many.
 A concentrated portfolio is a simplified portfolio.
 Develop a niche and stick to it, but don't be afraid to satisfy some cravings for alternative methods like those just mentioned with smaller amounts of your capital.

 Conclusion